IBM/mean-app/README.md

 ## Links

 * [Node Programming Guide](https://cloud.ibm.com/docs/node?topic=nodejs-getting-started): Tutorial on Node.js app development.
-* [Adding a service to your app](https://cloud.ibm.com/docs/apps?topic=creating-apps-add-resource): Learn how to add a resource to your cloud native app.
+* [Adding a service to your app](https://cloud.ibm.com/docs/apps?topic=creating-apps-add-resource): Learn how to add a service to your cloud native app.

 ## Learn More